Ko-fi/kofi-wordpress-button/Readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Receive donations on your Ko-fi page with a button on your wordpress site.
+Receive donations on your Ko-fi page with a button on your WordPress site.

 == Description ==